tjof2/robustpca/README.md

 # ROSL

 C++ implementation of Robust Orthonormal Subspace Learning (ROSL)[1] using the Armadillo linear algebra library.
-ROSL solves the problem:
+ROSL solves the robust PCA problem, recovering a low-rank matrix **A** from the corrupted observation **X** according to:

 <img src="http://i.imgur.com/HMXYTQo.png" width="400">